ZinBhoneHtut/training-center-explorer-backend/README.md

 ## Current Status

+- User CRUD operations are implemented.
-The project is ongoing, focusing initially on user CRUD operations and secure authentication using JWT tokens and refresh tokens.
+- Secure authentication using JWT tokens and refresh tokens is in place.
+- Comprehensive authorization mechanisms have been added.

 Future plans include expanding the functionality and scope of the project.

 ## Contributions